f5devcentral/f5-automation-labs/docs/class1/module2/module2.rst

 ..
 NOTE:: Previous versions of this class utilized an iApp Template named the App Services Integration iApp.
-The AS3 extension is a replacement for the functionality provided by this iApp Template
+The AS3 extension is a replacement for the functionality provided by this iApp Template.

 ..
 NOTE:: iControl LX extensions are **not** iApp Templates.
 The AS3 Extension does not use the TCL based iApp framework.
 Additionally, AS3 does not use